Fecal Incontinence Surgery at Tampa General Hospital

 - Colostomy – Stool is diverted through an opening in the abdomen, where it can be evacuated through a special bag.

 - Sacral nerve stimulator – This device is implanted under the skin and with electrical pulses, stimulates the nerves of the pelvis to decrease incontinence symptoms.

 At Tampa General Hospital’s Endoscopy Center, we offer a wide range of treatments to help patients find relief from fecal incontinence.
 Our multidisciplinary team will perform a comprehensive examination to assess the cause and severity of the condition before recommending the treatment that is likely to produce the best results.
-It is our commitment to providing outstanding, patient-centric care that has earned us a place on U.S. News & World Report’s list of the top 50 hospitals in the nation for Gastroenterology & GI Surgery for 2017-18.
+It is our commitment to providing outstanding, patient-centric care that has earned us a place on U.S. News & World Report’s list as one of America’s Best Hospitals in Gastroenterology & GI Surgery (ranked #24) as well as Best Florida Hospital for Gastroenterology & GI Surgery for 2020-2021.